 This course is intended to provide an introduction to cutting-edge techniques that might be useful for research projects by graduate students at OIST.
 Such techniques include nucleotide sequencing, microarray, confocal laser scanning microscopy, microfluidics and neuroimaging.
 Each session will be composed of a lecture relevant to the technique.
+Where possible, hands-on training or research laboratory visits will also be provided, and technical presentations will be invited from leading experts.

 The course Independent study will foster the development of independent study and research skills such as reading and critiquing the scientific literature, formulating scientific questions, and integrating knowledge into a coherent synthesis.
 Students will undertake a self-directed program of reading and synthesis of ideas.
 This course option must be conducted under the guidance of the faculty member most acquainted with such work, and will follow common guidelines to ensure academic standards are maintained.